Social-matters/Captions-and-Hashtag-Generator/README.md

 🧠 Dual Input Modes: Generate captions using either custom text or an uploaded image.

-🎯 Style Customization: Choose from various tones and moods — such as funny, aesthetic, motivational, romantic, and more.

-🔗 Hashtags & Emojis: Automatically includes relevant hashtags and emojis to increase engagement.
+🎯 Hashtags Quantity: Select the quantity of the hashtags that you want to generate.

 🖼️ Image Understanding: Analyzes image content to produce meaningful and relevant captions.